MasonGulu/remos/readme.md

 ## Usage Tips
 * Mouse drags determine their direction based on the first character moved to.
 If you want to swipe left/right, the first character you drag into MUST be left or right, afterwards it does not matter.
+* If you are on pocket PCs there will be a new icon in the top left.
+This represents which peripheral is currently attached to the pocket PC.
+Left click it to cycle, right click it to detach it.
+It will change colors when the peripheral is in use, and will not let you eject/change it until the process using it is no longer running.

 ## Remos Specific Features
 * Familiar Android-like interface